ember-polyfills/ember-named-blocks-polyfill/README.md

 This addon aims to be a high fidelity polyfill both in syntax and semantics.
-However, there are serveral cases where we diverged from the implementation avialble on Ember canary due to implementation limitations, bugs in the canary implementation or things being underspecified in the [proposal][RFC].
+However, there are serveral cases where we diverged from the implementation available on Ember canary due to implementation limitations, bugs in the canary implementation or things being underspecified in the [proposal][RFC].
 These issues are expected to be fixed or unified with upstream behavior in a future release.